katherinele436/adoption_rate/README.md

 # adoption_rate
 Using RNN and CNN model to predict adoption rate of pets

+Run python 2.7 on MacOs Mojave

+Required
+Sklearn 0.0
+Tensorflow
+Pandas 0.24.2
+Json (built in library)
+Keras 2.2.4
+Tidyverse
+dplyr

+Required data
+“Train.csv” file from Kaggle page

+How to run: python nn.py (required to change datapath(line 20) in the script)

+Development: using keras models to build a custom ANN + CNN architecture

 Title: Use of Neural Networks in Pet Adoption

 Problem to address/ motivation: